nus-cs2103-AY2425S1/ip/docs/README.md

 find <keyword in description>
 ```
 ## Exiting Mentos
-To exit Mentos, use the `bye` command to end the chatbot session
+To exit Mentos, use the `bye` command to end the chatbot session.
 ### Usage:
 ```declarative
 bye